inozo22/minishell/nimishell/log.md

 TODO: Check leaks in non interactive mode and interactive exit
 TODO: Include cmd_list in executer to get all the arguments of the command
 TODO: Include a break in executer when cd is used in multiple pipes.
 It should work just when it is alone, but show error messages in the path if invalid
-TODO: Fix expanser with 2 consecutive variables without space in the middle
-TODO: Fix expanding with not found variables to return null
 TODO: error in lexer when redir is placed right after a pipe